-In total, we discovered 29 instances of deceptive Activity Notifications on 20 shopping websites.
-The majority of these websites generated their deceptive notifications in a random fashion (e.g., choosing a random number of users who are "currently viewing" a product) and others hard-coded generated the notifications, meaning they never changed.
+random fashion (e.g., using a random number generator to indicate the number of users who are "currently viewing" a product) and others hard-coded previously generated notifications, meaning they never changed.
 One notable case was thredup.com as shown in Figure 6b, where the website generated messages based on fictitious names and locations for an unvarying list of products that was always indicated to be "just sold".

-Based on our taxonomy of dark pattern characteristics, we classify Activity Notifications as partially covert (in instances where the notifications are site-wide, users may fail to understand their purpose) and sometimes deceptive the content of notifications can be deceptively generated or misleading in nature.
+Using our taxonomy of dark pattern characteristics, we classify Activity Notifications as partially covert (in instances where the notifications are site-wide for example, users may fail to understand their effect on their choices) and sometimes deceptive (the content of notifications can be deceptively generated or misleading) in nature.

-5.4.2 Testimonials of Uncertain Origin.
+Testimonials of Uncertain Origin.
 The "Testimonials of Uncertain Origin" dark pattern refers to the use of customer testimonials whose origin or how they were sourced and created is not clearly specified.
 For each instance of this dark pattern, we made two attempts to validate its origin.
-First, we inspected the website to check if it contained a form to submit them.
+First, we inspected the website to check if it contained a form to submit testimonials.
 Second, we performed exact searches of the testimonials on a search engine (google.com) to check if they appeared on other websites.
 Figure 6d shows one instance on coolhockey.com, where we found the same set of testimonials on ealerjerseys.com with different customer names attached to them.
-In total, we found 12 instances of this pattern.
+In our data set, we found a total of 12 instances of this pattern.

-5.5 Scarcity

-"Scarcity" refers to the category of dark patterns that signal the limited availability or high demand of a good, thus increasing its perceived value and desirability [54, 61].
+5.1.5 Scarcity.
+"Scarcity" refers to the category of dark patterns that signal the limited availability or high demand of a product, thus increasing its perceived value and desirability [36, 54, 61, 67].
 We observed two types of the Scarcity dark pattern: "Low-stock Messages" and "High-demand Messages" on 609 shopping websites across their product and cart pages.
-In both pages, they indicated the limited availability of a product or that a product was in high demand and thus likely to become unavailable soon.
-Figure 7 highlights instances of these two types.
+In both pages, they